 1 cup white wine vinegar

-1/2 pint canning jars or smalleryeild: 1 & 1/2 pints approximately
+1/2 pint canning jars or smaller

-1. squeeze the lemons and set juice aside.
+1. Squeeze the lemons and set juice aside.

-2. scrape the flesh from the lemon peels and discard. slice and then dice the cleaned lemon shells.
+2. Scrape the flesh from the lemon peels and discard.
+Slice and then dice the cleaned lemon shells.

-3. peel the garlic and ginger and process to a paste with the dried chilis. you can use a mini processor, a wet/dry spice grinder or a good old fashioned mortar and pestle.
+3. Peel the garlic and ginger and process to a paste with the dried chilis.
+You can use a mini processor, a wet/dry spice grinder or a good old fashioned mortar and pestle.

-4. put everything into a preserving pot including the reserved lemon juice. heat on medium low until the sugar melts and then turn up the heat to medium high and bring to the boil. simmer until mixture thickens – about 20-30 minutes. you know when it reaches sufficient thickness when you slide your stirring spoon across the bottom of the pot and the chutney wavers on either side for a second or two before it melts back over itself.
+4. Put everything into a preserving pot including the reserved lemon juice.
+Heat on medium low until the sugar melts and then turn up the heat to medium high and bring to a boil.
+Simmer until mixture thickens – about 20-30 minutes.

-5. this chutney is quite thick and like me, you may have a bit of trouble getting all of the air pockets out of the sides. be sure to use a knife or back of spoon to run around the inside sides and give the jar a little bang and side to side shuffle on the counter-top when filling.
+5. This chutney is quite thick and like me, you may have a bit of trouble getting all of the air pockets out of the sides.
+Be sure to use a knife or back of spoon to run around the inside sides and give the jar a little bang and side to side shuffle on the counter-top when filling.

-6. hot water bath process for 10 minutes.
+6. Hot water bath process for 10 minutes.

-to allow the flavors to fully flourish it is best to let this chutney rest for 2-3 weeks before indulging. this recipe can easily be doubled.
+To allow the flavors to fully flourish, it is best to let this chutney rest for 2-3 weeks before indulging.
+This recipe can easily be doubled.